Skip to Content

 Here’s a glimpse inside one of Ember RV’s Touring Edition units.
 (Photo source: Ember Recreation Vehicles)

-A queen bed is featured in four of the Touring Edition’s eight floorplans, and four feature a Murphy bed.
-Many floorplans also offer double bunk beds.
+A queen bed is featured in many of the Touring Edition’s floor plans, and several feature a Murphy bed.
+Many floor plans also offer double bunk beds.
 There’s plenty of sleeping, lounging, and dining space in all Touring Edition units, so every one of them will take you overlanding in comfort.

 For more information on Ember RV or any of its products, check out the Ember RV website.
 Ember RV may be the new kid on the block, but they’re off to a fantastic start!
 And if you’re in the market for a truck to tow your new Ember… read about The Best Half Ton Trucks For Towing an RV Safely & Securely!